mrflip/hackerspace-org-docs/Bylaws-of-Freeside.md

 The specific and primary purpose of the Corporation is to engage in scientific research as well as charitable educational activities within the meaning of Section 501(c)(3) of the Internal Revenue Code, including but not limited to:
 - (a) To provide work space, storage, and other resources for projects related to technology and artistic expression;
+- (b) Through talks, workshops, collaborative projects, and other activities, to encourage research, knowledge exchange, learning, and mentoring in a safe, clean space;
+- (c) To develop, support the development of, and provide resources for the development of free and open source software and hardware.

+## Article 3: Directors

+### Section 1.
+Number, Records, and Founding Directors

+The corporation shall have six (6) Directors and collectively they shall be known as the Board of Directors.

+Directors shall have their names and electronic mail addresses filed at the principle office of the Corporation.

+### Section 2.
+Qualifications

+Directors shall be of the age of majority in this state.
+Directors are required to be members in the Corporation.

+### Section 3.
+Powers

-- (b) Through talks, workshops, collaborative projects, and other activities, to encourage research, knowledge exchange, learning, and mentoring in a by the members, if any, of this Corporation, the activities and affairs of this Corporation shall be conducted and all corporate powers shall be exercised by or under the direction of the Board of Directors.
+Subject to the provisions of the laws of this state and any limitations in the articles of incorporation and these bylaws relating to action required or permitted to be taken or approved by the members, if any, of this Corporation, the activities and affairs of this Corporation shall be conducted and all corporate powers shall be exercised by or under the direction of the Board of Directors

 ### Section 4: Duties